wagtail/rfcs/text/088-roadmap-updates.md

 ## New items for "Future" releases

-No additions.
-See [wagtail.org/roadmap/#future](https://wagtail.org/roadmap/#future) for a full list of items parked under "Future".
+> See [wagtail.org/roadmap/#future](https://wagtail.org/roadmap/#future) for a full list of items parked under "Future".

+### Multi-tenancy improvements

+A range of improvements for multi-site and multi-tenant Wagtail projects.
+Exact improvements to be confirmed.